D30 Board

 District 30 Democratic Club Officers and Board of Directors

-Helen was born and educated in Australia where she attended business college before moving to USA.
+Helen rejoins the D30 Board for a second term as Treasurer.
+She was born and educated in Australia where she attended business college before moving to USA.
 She is a dual citizen of Australia and USA.
 She has been a member of Maryland District 30 since 2012.

 Helen has been retired for several years following a 35-year background in business with various employers, mostly in areas of banking and development/economic aid.
 She had a long career with the World Bank in Washington DC with a focus on office management and resource planning for managers with lending programs in the Middle East and African countries.
 During retirement she served for 10 years as treasurer of Ikebana International Washington DC Chapter, a 501C7 non-profit that promotes Japanese arts.
 She continues as auditor for this organization.